 All radioactive materials used in projects and or classes under the jurisdiction of the College of Environmental Science and Forestry, regardless if the project is conducted on the Syracuse Campus or one of the allied properties, must be ordered through the Radiation Safety Officer (RSO).
-The RSC/RSO and a radionuclide acquisition request (Form C in the appendix should approve the project) on file with the RSO prior to ordering of radioactive material.
-The purchase orders for radioactive materials for approved projects should be delivered in person or by mail to the Radiation Safety Officer (RSO), Baker 163 for entry into the radioactive material records.
+The RSC/RSO should approve the project and a radionuclide acquisition request (Form C in the appendix) be on file with the RSO prior to ordering of radioactive material.
+The purchase orders for radioactive materials for approved projects should be delivered in person or by mail to the Radiation Safety Officer (RSO), for entry into the radioactive material records.
 At this time, the College's Radioactive Material License Number will be typed on the purchase order along with an OK to order as shown by the signature of the RSO.
+Under special circumstances, for example if the RSO is away from campus for an extended period of time, the chair of the RSC may also sign for the purchase of radioactive materials.
 For easy recognition, a yellow radioactive material label will be placed on the original copy of the purchase order.
 This will serve to notify the Business Office that this is an order for radioactive material.
 The Business Office will attach a similar yellow label to the copy of the official order going to Receiving.
 The Business Office will not process any order for radioactive materials not signed by the RSO.
 Suppliers or vendors of radioisotopes, under State and Federal Regulations, cannot ship radioactive material unless they have a copy of the College's New York State Radioactive Material License on file.
 The RSO will provide copies of the license for all vendors.
 This license requirement is also necessary when receiving a radioactively labeled compound as a gift from industry or another University.